UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Reinforcement Learning for SAGINs

-As illustrated in Fig. \ref{Qlearn_str}, Q-learning algorithm is based on a Q-table for each agent at each step.
-The table consists of the combinations of states and actions, in which the dimension of the table is $|Actions|\times|States|$, where $|\mathcal A|$ denotes the cardinality of set ${\mathcal A}$.
-An example for the sate and action of an agent in path planning problem can be the location of the agent in a given area and its movement in different directions, respectively \cite{sousa_19_pimrc,atefeh_access_2021}.
-Algorithm \ref{alg_qlearn} shows the pseudocode for the Q-learning algorithm in a multi-agent system with the $|\mathcal B|$ agents where $\mathcal B$ is the set of agents.
-The subscript $b$ represents the elements of RL algorithm for agent $b$, e.g., $a_b(t)$ denotes the action of agent $b$ and $s_b(t)$ is the state of agent $b$ at time $t$.
+As illustrated in Fig. \ref{Qlearn_str}, the Q-learning algorithm is based on a Q-table for each agent at each step.
+Let $\mathcal S$ and $\mathcal A$ denote the set of all possible states and actions, respectively.
+The table consists of the combinations of states and actions, in which the dimension of the table is $|\mathcal S|\times|\mathcal A|$.
+An example of the state and action of an agent in a path planning problem can be the location of the agent in a given area and its movement in different directions, respectively \cite{sousa_19_pimrc,atefeh_access_2021}.
+Algorithm \ref{alg_qlearn} shows the pseudocode for the Q-learning algorithm in a multi-agent system with $|\mathcal B|$ agents where $\mathcal B$ is the set of agents. {In our context, each agent in the system is represented by a UAV.} The subscript $b$ represents the elements of the RL algorithm for agent $b$, e.g., $a_b(t)$ denotes the action of agent $b$ and $s_b(t)$ is the state of agent $b$ at time $t$.
 Each agent $b$ interacts with the environment, and selects action $a_b(t)\in\mathcal A_b$ {at time } {{$t\in\{1, \dots, N\}$} with duration \mbox{$T_s$}, where {$\mathcal A_b$} is the set of actions for agent $b$, and {$N$} is the total number of time instants.
-Let $\mathcal S$ denote the set of all possible states.
 Then, it transits from state $s_b(t)$ to a new state $s_b({t+1})$, and receives the reward $r_b({t})$.
-Furthermore, an iterative Q-function is updated under stochastic state and the action taken by the agent using a learning rate $\alpha_{\mathrm{QL}}$ and a discount factor $\gamma_{\mathrm{QL}}$ as described in \eqref{Q-learning_eq}. } The learning rate $\alpha_{\mathrm{QL}}(t)\in[0,1]$ indicates that the impact of the old value of the action-value function on the current update.
+Furthermore, an iterative Q-function is updated under a stochastic state and the action taken by the agent using a learning rate $\alpha_{\mathrm{QL}}(t)$ and a discount factor $\gamma_{\mathrm{QL}}$ as described in \eqref{Q-learning_eq}. } The learning rate $\alpha_{\mathrm{QL}}(t)\in[0,1]$ indicates the impact of the old value of the action-value function on the current update.
 Parameter $\gamma_{\mathrm{QL}}$ determines the impact of the future reward on the system and balances the importance of short-term and long-term reward which is in the range $[0, 1]$.
 Note that, by allowing $\gamma_{\mathrm{QL}}\rightarrow 0$ it leads to considering the immediate reward of an action.
 On the contrary, by allowing $\gamma_{\mathrm{QL}}\rightarrow 1$, the future reward has the same weight as the immediate reward.
-After updating the Q-function, then the agent selects the action with the highest Q-value based on a certain probability.
+After updating the Q-function, the agent selects the action with the highest Q-value with probability $1-\epsilon$, and with probability $\epsilon$, it selects a random action to ensure exploration of the state-action space.
+Let us discuss the time complexity of the Q-learning algorithm in Algorithm \ref{alg_qlearn}.
+If we denote $|\mathcal S|$ as the size of the state space, the worst-case complexity for action executions in steps 4-12 is bounded by $O(|\mathcal S|^3)$ \cite{Koenig-1993-15970}.
+Therefore, the time complexity of Algorithm \ref{alg_qlearn} is $O( N \cdot |\mathcal S|^3)$.